Posted on June 1, 2016 By Art Feierman

 We wish to thank Epson America for sponsoring this year’s Best Classroom Projectors report.

 Our goal is to demonstrate a wide range of capabilities, to help decision makers understand the options, and choose wisely.
 Those decision makers include IT and AV managers, Tech coordinators, teachers/professors, as well as people on the business side, such as buyers.
-There are at least 500 business and education projectors currently available in the US.
+There are at roughly 500 business and education projectors currently available in the US.
 Figure that at the very least, 1/3 of those would have to be considered suitable for some aspect of the Education market.
 Thus, no publication is capable of taking a close look – that is, review – all of those that are possible fits.
 The greatest analysis likely comes from the few state consortiums such as the IEC – the Iowa Education Consortium who’s efforts allow school districts from multiple states to buy through their consortium.
 Our goal is different, than categorizing hundreds of projectors and recommending many dozens, and working out pricing.
 We’re trying to help you understand what goo projectors that meet your needs might look like.
 Our winners reflect the most capable – for different reasons.
 Some will be ideal for your needs, others won’t be a good fit.

 In other words, a school can find the the projector with the right feature set, then choose the preferred resolution or level of networking 0r…